aurbano/aurbano.eu/_posts/wp/2010-06-01-jw-player-captions.md

   - stream
   - translate
   - video
 ---
-#

 [![JW Player with captions][2]][2]
 JW Player with captions

-Captions are a great way to offer multi-lingual media content on your site, but they don’t seem easy to add right?
+Captions are a great way to offer multi-lingual media content on your site, but they don\'t seem easy to add right?
 Well with the right tools and guidance, it will be very easy

 ## Setting everything up:

-In order for captions to work flawlessly on every major browser, we will be using JW Player version **4.5** (At the time of writing, version 5 and 5.1 don’t seem to work well in Internet Explorer)
+In order for captions to work flawlessly on every major browser, we will be using JW Player version **4.5** (At the time of writing, version 5 and 5.1 don\'t seem to work well in Internet Explorer)

 Once you have that version ready, add the following Flashvars: